Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Some Applications of Our Methods

+Notably, this theorem improves upon previous work by~\cite{Teshnizi20}, which gave an $O(d\cdot m)$ algorithm for this task (with $d$ being the maximum degree of the graph).
 For example, computing a vertex solving Eq.~\eqref{eq:MinMaxMEC} in MinMaxMEC can be implemented as shown in Algorithm~\ref{alg:MinMaxMEC} below.
 The other two approaches can be implemented similarly.
-The time complexity is $O(\text{Val}(G)\cdot p(|V_G|, |E_G|))$, where $\text{Val(G)}$ denotes the total number of intervention results and $p$ is the polynomial bounding the time complexity of the Clique-Picking algorithm used to compute the size of a MEC.
+The time complexity is $\mathcal{O}(\text{Val}(G)\cdot p(|V_G|, |E_G|))$, where $\text{Val(G)}$ denotes the total number of intervention results and $p$ is the polynomial bounding the time complexity of the Clique-Picking algorithm used to compute the size of an MEC.

-These improvements make the difference between infeasibility and practical applicability.
+These improvements can make the difference between infeasibility and practical applicability.
 We replicate the recent experimental results from~\citet{activelearningdct2020}, which includes a comparison of the most popular algorithms for single-target adaptive active learning.
 For their experiments, a single chordal component was generated in two ways: Large and sparse graphs were sampled by adding edges to randomly generated trees, and small and very dense graphs by ``chordalizing'' Erdös-Renyi graphs.
 The three strategies we discussed above were only included in the experiments on small graphs (between 8 and 14 vertices) due to their apparent infeasibility.
 We show that, using implementations\footnote{The experiments in this paper record the results using implementations in Julia.
 Additionally, in the code appendix (\url{https://github.com/mwien/counting-with-applications}), a \cpp implementation of Clique-Picking is provided.} of our methods, these approaches scale to much larger graphs and that they deliver superior results compared to other algorithms.